 16. RescueTime Time Management and Digital Wellness

-RescueTime is an app that records what you do on both your Android smartphone and your computer, creating a virtual map of how you spend your time on digital interfaces.
-In this way, you can find out which habits are productive and which aren’t, making it easier for you to manage your lifestyle in a healthier way.
+RescueTime is an app that tracks what you do on both your Android smartphone and your computer, creating a virtual map of how you spend your time on your devices.
+In this way, you can find out which of your habits are productive and which aren’t, making it easier for you to manage your lifestyle in a more productive way.

 17. Tide – Sleep Sounds, Focus Timer, Relax Meditate